First of October Anti-Fascist Resistance Groups: Supporters

-In October 2011, Spanish hip hop artist Pablo Hasel was arrested for condoning terrorism after he saluted one of GRAPO's imprisoned members in a music video.
+In October 2011 Spanish hip hop artist Pablo Hasel was arrested for condoning terrorism after he saluted one of GRAPO's imprisoned members in a music video.
 He was soon released from jail, but the charges were not dropped.
-Ten years later on 16 February 2021, Hasel was arrested and imprisoned again on similar charges by the social democrat PSOE-UP government, leading to anti-fascist groups staging mass demonstrations across the country demanding the release of Hasel and all political prisoners, including members of PCE(r) and GRAPO.
+Ten years later on 16 February 2021, Hasel was arrested and imprisoned again on similar charges by the social democrat PSOE-UP government, leading to anti-fascist groups staging mass demonstrations across the country demanding the release of Hasel and other jailed PCE(r) and GRAPO members.

-In February 2014, a Twitter user was convicted of glorifying terrorism for tweets praising GRAPO.
+In February 2014 a Twitter user was convicted of glorifying terrorism for tweets praising GRAPO.